ashwinravi1259/docs-test-fork/docs/sdk/serverless-signing/run-once.md

 ## ExecuteJs `response strategy`

 When using `runOnce` you might want to set the result of the `runOnce` execution as a response from the Lit Action.
-By default the `response strategy` is to use the least occuring response from a node executing the Lit Action as the response returned in the `ExecuteJsResponse`.
+By default the `response strategy` is to use the least occurring response from a node executing the Lit Action as the response returned in the `ExecuteJsResponse`.
 The options for strategies are the following.

-- `leastCommon` - the least occuring response will be returned as part of the result.
+- `leastCommon` - the least occurring response will be returned as part of the result.
 - `mostCommon` - the most common response will be returned as part of the result.
 - `custom` - a response that is returned from the provided `customFilter` will be added to the execution result.